Arujur0/Image-blending/README.md

   2. Move the patch around on the target image using the arrow keys.
   3. Use the A and S keyboard keys to enlarge or to shrink the size of the image.
   4. Use the R keyboard key to rotate the image counter-clockwise.
+  5. Press Q to finalise the position and orientation of the patch on the target image

  ## Results
  The source images used and the result generated are given below